 St. Martin’s Lane Hotel

 When we checked in to St. Martin’s Lane Hotel, I was instantly obsessed with the leopard print carpet in our room.
 My brother Kristian had flown over from Dubai for the night, mainly to laugh at me over cocktails at the hotel’s Blind Spot, and we shared dinner at an incredible Italian restaurant called San Carlo Cicchetti in Covent Garden.
-The decor was divine – powder blue leather chairs, calcutta marble and brass accents.
+The decor was divine – with powder blue leather chairs, calacutta marble and brass accents.
 The food was authentic and simple.
 If you can’t really understand the waiter, it merely adds to the experience, right?
-As long the food arrives, we’re happy.
+As long as the food arrives, we’re happy.
 In the meantime, another chianti?
 On Monday, Rich and Kristian joined me for brunch in-house at Asia De Cuba, a place that became the perfect launch pad for each day.
 For the first time in forever, I felt like a quasi normale adult, attentive and free to experience the morning silence, papers and pastry with two of my favourite men.
 We soon divided to conquer the London living, and I was back in the race.
 St. Martins Lane was a sweet spot to return to each day, and the location was ripe for being on the scene, at once.
+Here’s my diary.

 Dover Street Market

 Dover Street Market is floor to ceiling COMME des GARÇONS genius.
 Unsurprising since it was started by Rei Kawakubo and her husband Adrian Joffe.
 A select few brands are also shown in the space, among them GUCCI, Balenciaga, Vetements, Céline, Erdem, Thom Browne, Molly Goddard, and esteemed others.
 I got completely lost in seeing the objects of divine beauty in a gallery setting, within a heritage building.
-Once you experience shopping (*cough* browsing) this way, you hanker less to return to huge, fluorescent lit department stores.
-Ordinarily I can be found in palatial pleasure chests of cloth like Dover Street Market, or vintage shops.
+Once you experience shopping (*cough* browsing) this way, you hanker less to return to huge, fluoro lit department stores.
+Ordinarily I can be found in palatial pleasure chests of the cloth like Dover Street Market, or vintage shops.
 The in-between has been eliminated.
 I had preordained to boycott the high street chains and go instead for experiential.
 Though, this shopping style did usually leave me breathless and empty handed, but inspired beyond my wildest dreams.